codefellows/seattle-javascript-401d21/front-end/31-redux/README.md

 ![cf](http://i.imgur.com/7v5ASc8.png) 31: Redux
 ===

+## Daily Plan
+- Notes:
+    - Anything top of mind?
+    - Look ahead and this week...
+    - Survey feedback...

+- Code Review: _How do we feel about composition?_
+- Introduction to Redux's state management
+    - Setting up a Store
+    - Actions and Reducers
+    - Mapping state and dispatch to props
+- Lab Preview

 ## Learning Objectives
 * Students will learn to use redux with react
 * Students will learn to design redux reducer's for controlling application state